Wow, it’s been a great start to November in the world of Digital Technology!

 We have seen some fantastic innovation in the Prime Minister’s GP Access Fund with many great examples of how digital technology has improved patient and professional satisfaction in the way care is delivered.

-Have you seen the first independent National Evaluation Report for improving access to general practice that focuses on early learning from wave one?
+Have you seen the first independent National Evaluation Report (this report is now available on our archived website) for improving access to general practice that focuses on early learning from wave one?
 We have learnt that a digital service has the potential to transform primary care, as long as the infrastructure and high quality IT clinical systems facilitate this and is supported by an open and vibrant technology market.

 Indi Singh, Head of Enterprise Architecture at NHS England, launched the Code4Health Interoperability Community which supports an open information sharing environment, using open interfaces and standards.
 The Interoperability strategy promotes the use of open APIs to facilitate information sharing between organisations.
 This will ensure that soon, all patients will have access to their Summary Care Record, and will have the ability to positively contribute to their own care.